KlausPopp/Moddy/docs/detailed/seqprog.rst

 	* Performing a send "TX2" operation, which takes 100 |microseconds|

-Moddy parts derived from :class:`~.vthread.vThread` or :class:`~.vtSchedRtos.vSimpleProg` must implement a method :meth:`~.vthread.vThread.runVThread`.
+Moddy parts derived from :class:`~.vthread.vThread` or :class:`~.vtSchedRtos.vSimpleProg` must implement a method :meth:`~.vthread.vThread.run_vthread`.
 This method contains your sequential program model.

 It is called at the start of the simulation time (simulation time 0).

-The :meth:`~.vthread.vThread.runVThread` method is not supposed to exit/return, that's why it contains an endless loop.
+The :meth:`~.vthread.vThread.run_vthread` method is not supposed to exit/return, that's why it contains an endless loop.
 (However, for remote controlled vThreads it makes sense to exit/return, see :ref:`remote-controlled-thread` for more information)

 Since Moddy 1.8, you don't need a subclass of :class:`~.vthread.vThread` or :class:`~.vtSchedRtos.vSimpleProg` anymore.
 You can pass instead a function to the constructor of :class:`~.vthread.vThread` or :class:`~.vtSchedRtos.vSimpleProg` via the `target` parameter.
-This function (in the example below ``bobProg`` is then called from :meth:`~.vthread.vThread.runVThread`:
+This function (in the example below ``bobProg`` is then called from :meth:`~.vthread.vThread.run_vthread`:

 .. code-block:: python